ItaSsa/AzureDatabricks_formula1/README.md

 ![Constructors Standings](utilities/constructors_standings.png)

 ## The drivers standings file
-We've created a parquet file using the notebook in that was create a rank of drivers using Window funtions. [driver_standings](transformation/1.transforming_driver_standing)
+We've created a parquet file using the notebook 1.transforming_driver_standing.py, in that was create a rank of drivers using Window functions. [driver_standings](transformation)